anupamsahoo/acf-read-only/README.md

-# ACF Read Only Field
+# ACF Read Only Fields

-A Read Only field for Advanced Custom Fields
+A Read Only fields (text and textarea) for Advanced Custom Fields

 -----------------------